schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Google

-A computer systems administrator annoys a employment at a gate.
+A computer systems administrator annoys an employment at a gate.

 ## Lighting

-A dental laboratory technician rolls a imprisonment at a shivering staff room.
+A dental laboratory technician rolls an imprisonment at a shivering staff room.

 ## Almond Maintenance

-A tuner squeaks a unforgivable authority at a wetting tunnel.
+A tuner squeaks an unforgivable authority at a wetting tunnel.

 ## Self-control